Surfing in Bocas Del Toro

 Much has been written about surfing in Bocas Del Toro and Panama over the recent years.
 Surfing Magazine, Storm Riders and Surfer Magazine have all featured Bocas Del Toro.
 We'll let you be the judge of the media, but the three qualities they got right about Bocas are:

 Our FAQ section provides significant details regarding where the swell comes from and why.
 Please read this section.
-What it key to appreciate is that Bocas rivals many of the world's best known surf locations for power, size and most importantly, consistency.
+What is key is that Bocas rivals many of the world's best known surf locations for power, size and most importantly, consistency.
 Come here in the surf season and see for yourself - rarely do people get skunked.

-We will add that surfing in Bocas Del Toro is also scalable, it is not just for hell-men.
-If you are an advanced or professional level surfer, Bocas has the goods........OR......if you are a beginner or a surfer that wants to up your ante, Bocas has great surf spots for you as well.
+Bocas Del Toro is also scalable, it is not just for hell-men.
+If you are an advanced or professional level surfer, Bocas has the goods...OR...if you are a beginner or a surfer that wants to up your ante, Bocas has great surf spots for you as well.

 The following is a description of the local surf spots.
 At the end of this page is a short description of the outer island secret spots.
 Also, there is important information on Surf related topics on the FAQ page, don't skip this please.

 BLUFF BEACH is a pounding beach break situated on the exposed, north-east facing coast of Isla Colon.
-To best get a sense of this place, watch the "DRIVE THROUGH - Central America" video (the first feature is mainly Bluff).
-Bluff Beach, at head high or under can be fun and manageable.......but once it gets overhead, Bluff becomes an A-list surfers spot only.
+Bluff Beach, at head high or under can be fun and manageable...but once it gets overhead, Bluff becomes an A-list surfers spot only.
 The waves come out of deep water to unload on the beach with an intensity matched by only a few waves the world over.
 This is not hype - Bluff is the real deal.